cougrstats/cougrstats_blog/content/about.md

 + Matt Brousil (current co-organizer):  matthew.brousil AT wsu DOT edu

 You can learn more and find our presentation schedule at the dedicated CEREO website: [https://cereo.wsu.edu/r-working-group/](https://cereo.wsu.edu/r-working-group/)

+If you're looking for the previous version of our blog, you can find it [here](https://cougrstats.wordpress.com/).
+All posts prior to May 2021 exist on both blogs.